chaoss/grimoirelab/releases/tests/README.md

 * orgs_file: organizations file to be loaded in Sorting Hat for affiliations
 * cache-test.tgz: perceval cache for all data sources, mbox data and irc data.
 * docker-compose.yml: sample docker compose file to launch mordred
-* ssh: directory including public/private ssh keys for accessing gerrit server
-* stage: Sample boot script for the mordred docker image useful for debugging
+* stage: Script for testing for the mordred docker image

 So you just need to execute: